ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

 My wife, I tell ya.
+She's something.
+I

 She and I never have sex.
 The other day I wanted to do foreplay.
 She said, you're lucky to be getting one-play!

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.

 My wife's a terrible driver.
 She can't keep her eyes on the road.
 I told her to pretend it's any man but me, and she threatened to drive us off a cliff.
 How 'bout that?
 The first promise I thought she'd actually keep!

 My wife, lemme tell ya.
 She never wants to have sex.
-Hell, even dog won't kiss me, and he's always licking his balls. but I guess main ain't good enough?
+Hell, even dog won't kiss me and he's always licking his balls.
+But I guess main ain't good enough.

+I get no respect.

 .
 She and I never have sex.
 I get so little action, even my dog won't kiss me.
 I got no sex life.
 Even my dog won’t kiss me.
 He's always licking his balls, but I guess mine ain't good enough for him.
 Anybody?
 Anybody?